Debonex/m-league-data-service/README.md

 - generate sqlite db file with [m-league-data-fetcher](https://github.com/Debonex/m-league-data-fetcher)

-- modify `url` in `Rocket.toml` to point to the generated `.db` file
+- modify `DATABASE_URL` in `.env` to point to the generated `.db` file

-- modify database path in dockerfile `COPY ./database ./database` the first path is where the `.db` locate, and the second path should be the same as database directory in `Rocket.toml`
+- modify database path in dockerfile `COPY ./database ./database` the first path is where the `.db` locate, and the second path should be the same as database directory in `.env`

 - `docker build -t {image-name} .`